-Health Concepts IIA (2.5-1.5)
+Health Concepts IIA (2-2) 4 Credits

-This course focuses on beginning prioritizations skills when caring fr the patient throughout the lifespan experiencing commonly occurring acute and chronic illnesses, including common medical-surgical and mental health problems.
-Students will have the opportunity to apply this knowledge in a variety of health care (Prerequisites: NURS 112)
+This course focuses on beginning prioritizations skills when caring for the patient throughout the lifespan experiencing commonly occurring acute and chronic illnesses, including common medical-surgical and mental health problems.
+Students will have the opportunity to apply this knowledge in a variety of health care experiences.
+(Prerequisites: NURS 112)

-Health Concepts IIB (2.5-1.5) 4 Credits
+Health Concepts IIB (3-1) 4 Credits

 This course will provide focus on perinatal care with normal variances.
-Assessment and care of the newborn will be a primary focus on this course.
+Assessment and care of the maternal-child client will be a primary focus on this course.
 Students will have the opportunity to apply this knowledge in a variety of health care experiences.
-(Prerequisites: NURS 121.
-NURS 141 & NURS 172)
+(Prerequisites: NURS 121 & NURS 142)